mik-jozef/chalk/notes/spec-notes.md

-  also, all things (IDE, version control, package manager) should be able to work together, client and server should be the same app, and the central repo should be just an ordinary instance of the Chalk Development Suite ChalkScript `Object.observe(observer)` - should be powerfull enough to allow a library like Vue.js.
+  also, all things (IDE, version control, package manager) should be able to work together, client and server should be the same app, and the central repo should be just an ordinary instance of the Chalk Development Suite should explicit deallocation be part of the language? should it be mandatory? ie. program would crash as soon as an object end up without any references / GC collects any object ChalkScript `Object.observe(observer)` - should be powerfull enough to allow a library like Vue.js.
 Probably shouldn't allow changing the meaning of the code like getters and setters.
 Maybe it should dispatch